epics-docs/epics-docs/CONTRIBUTING.md

 * `developer` - articles for those who develop IOCs, extensions or drivers

-* `advanced` -articles for those who want to understand advanced topics inlcuding build system, specifications, and details of protocols.
+* `advanced` -articles for those who want to understand advanced topics including build system, specifications, and details of protocols.